7 Deploying Data Science Projects

 quarto publish

-Best for: Python and R web applications Setup complexity: Medium Cost: Free tier with limitations, paid plans start at $7/month Limitations: Free apps sleep after 30 minutes of inactivity
+Best for: Python and R web applications, Dockerised dashboards Setup complexity: Medium Cost: Free tier for experimentation (services sleep after inactivity); paid plans from $7/month Limitations: Free-tier services sleep when idle and have limited compute hours

 1. Create a requirements.txt file: